YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

     Stream.take ~n:1 @@
       run q (fun q -> ocanren { q == str }) project;;
 ```
+finds all q's that unify with str then prints the first of them.

+I now elaborate on aspects of this line.

+### Type-wise

-is for the side effect of the right hand side of the let binding which
+This line is for the side effect of the right hand side of the let binding which
 is divided into three sub-expressions by the right associative infix
 operator @@ that is provided by OCaml's core library Stdlib.

 The expression:
 ```ocaml